 Servers could be the most important component for your operations if you are handling multiple network connections in your business.
 Their maintenance is also as much important concern to keep its functioning continuing.
 For this purpose, there are two kinds of processors or software that can be used for remote server management.
 They are iLO and IKVM.

-- When it comes to IKVM, it is a software developed by Java for mono and Microsoft.
+• When it comes to IKVM, it is a software developed by Java for mono and Microsoft.
 NET.
 IKVM is basically famous for its free service i.e. free software provided along with the server which is distributed under a liberalized free software license.

-Coming across both the server management processors, we could conclude that both are capable of performing same server management functionalities.
+Coming across both the server management processors, we could conclude that both are capable of performing the same server management functionalities.
 Though iLO can be enabled only into HP servers and comprises extra costs for its usage.
 Wheres, IKVM can be used on any device using Microsoft or mono as it is developed by Java.
 The most important distinction between IKVM and iLO is the cost as IKVM does not incur or ask for any extra costs for its usage.

 Frequently Asked Questions

 Integrated Lights-Out, or iLO, is a Hewlett-Packard proprietary integrated server management technology providing out-of-band management facilities.
 The physical link is an Ethernet port that can be found on most of the 300 and above series of ProLiant servers and microservers.

 Integrated Lights–Out (iLO) is a remote server management processor embedded in the HP ProLiant and Blade server system boards that allows remote location control and monitoring of HP servers.